 Before coating the chicken strips, I whisked together two eggs in a dish.

 Next, I removed one of the chicken strips from the buttermilk marinade and let the excess buttermilk drip off.
 Then, I placed the chicken strip in the seasoned flour and gave the Ziploc bag a shake to coat the chicken.
 After that, I dipped the coated chicken strip in the egg and again coated it in seasoned flour.
 I placed the coated chicken strip on a wire rack that I had set over a rimmed baking sheet and repeated the process with the remaining chicken strips.
 I let the chicken strips sit on the wire rack for about 10 minutes to allow them to dry out a bit.

 While I was heating the oil, I noticed that the chicken strips were starting to look wet.
 Therefore, right before I added them to the hot oil, I again placed them in the Ziploc bag with seasoned flour and gave them a good shake.

 I fried 3 or 4 chicken strips at a time in oil that I had heated to 360° F. It took 5 to 7 minutes before they were golden brown.
 I removed the Southern Fried Chicken Strips from the oil and let them drain on paper towels that I had place on a wire rack.

 The Southern Fried Chicken Strips were amazing.
 They were extra crispy and crunchy with just the right amount of seasoning.
 The Honey Mustard Dipping Sauce was a perfect compliment to an extraordinary dish.
+As an added treat, use these on the Southern Fried Chicken Salad with Honey Mustard.
 Yum!